canthom/canthom/README.md

 - I'm only interest in quality : I want my creations to be responsives, fast and accessibles to everyone.

 #### What am I doing right now ?
-- :computer: I’m currently working on my first WordPress Theme
+- :computer: I’m currently working on my own portfolio
-- :books: I’m currently learning PHP & WordPress
+- :books: I’m currently learning Redux & Swagger
 - :mortar_board: I'm currently learning React with OpenClassrooms

 #### In the future, I'd like to...